 Introverts are not necessarily socially awkward or shy.
 We may be quiet and reserved at times, but needing to limit our social interaction doesn’t mean we don’t need, appreciate and enjoy social connection.
 We don’t hate people, but we may struggle with large groups of people and noisy environments because of overstimulation.
 Most introverts don’t like small talk, not because we can’t do it, but because it feels empty and shallow.
 We want and are able to make a more authentic and meaningful connection and contribution.

-What this means is that large gatherings like weddings, parties and reunions are a kind of nightmare for some introverts.
-Not only do we become overstimulated and exhausted, a wretched combination, but we are unable to contribute anything that feels authentic and meaningful, which makes the whole event a painful waste of time and energy we’ll need a couple of days (at least) to recover from.
+What this means is large gatherings like weddings, parties and reunions are a kind of nightmare for some introverts.
+Not only do we become overstimulated and exhausted, a wretched combination, but we are unable to contribute anything authentic and meaningful, which makes the whole event a painful waste of time and energy we’ll need a couple of days (at least) to recover from.

 (How do introverts throw parties?
 Buy snacks.
 Invite no one.)

 Which brings me to a sore spot in my own psyche.
 Feeling unhappy at large social gatherings does not mean I have nothing to offer.
 I have a great deal to offer, as do many introverts.
 Introversion is strongly associated with being a highly sensitive personality.
 Many introverts are intuitive, thoughtful, compassionate, creative people who are willing to explore life deeply.
 Because we choose only a few close connections, we have the time, attention and energy to be loyal, dependable, and good listeners and resources.
 We introverts give the gift of presence.
 Presence isn’t flashy or sexy or brightly colored, but it’s there, consistently reliable and steady.
 Sadly, presence is valued less and less in our culture.
 We’d much rather have a new phone, or a thumbs up, or a thing we bought in order to prove our affection.